 10 - 12 years

-An Affie's long, silky coat is stunning—and maintenance is time-consuming.
-Daily brushing is necessary and baths should be provided at least monthly.
-Trimming nails regularly will help prevent painful splitting, cracking, or breaks.
+An Affie’s long, silky coat is stunning—and maintenance is time-consuming.
+Daily brushing is necessary and baths should be given at least monthly.
+Trimming nails regularly will help prevent painful splitting, cracking, or a broken nail.
 Afghan Hounds are sensitive to pain and will yelp at the slightest discomfort, so take care while trimming nails.